Anjum9694/UberStrike-Patcher/README.md

 Servers used by the tool:
 UberKill Server is owned and run by Patrik Nagy.
 10032 Uberstrike Server is run by Anjum9694.

+You are free to integrate your own custom servers.

 www.facebook.com/10032gaming/